 Human beings have added several other layers of metaphors, expressed in language.
 Images translated by groups – called “cultural domains” – refer to those images.
 In closing the cycles you refer to those models.

-In the booklet LEF Future Center’s Body of Practice we describe what our Community of Practice (of over 50 facilitators) has learned from over 10 years of practical experience in (social) innovation and facilitation.
+In Body of Practice we describe what a Community of Practicehas learned from over 10 years of practical experience in (social) innovation and facilitation.
 As with every practice, transferring knowledge through a book is inadequate.
 The more so because, in the words of Prof dr Thijs Homan, facilitation is based on Phronèsis.